 Everything you ever wanted to know about the flexitarian diet

-Blatner describes the Flexitarian Diet as the “mostly vegetarian way to lose weight, be healthier, prevent disease and add years to your life.”
-There’s some science to show a mostly vegetarian diet can lower disease risk and increase life expectancy.
-Vegetarians weigh 15 percent less than meat eaters and have a lower risk of heart disease, diabetes, and cancer.
-Plus, flexitarians live 3.6 years longer than meat eaters, according to research cited by Blatner.
+Blatner describes the Flexitarian Diet as the “mostly vegetarian way to lose weight, be healthier, prevent disease and add years to your life”—and there’s evidence to support that claim.
+People who eat a largely vegetarian diet tend to have a lower risk of many chronic conditions, including obesity, heart disease, diabetes, and cancer.

 It's a high-ranking diet

 The Flexitarian Diet routinely ranks atop several categories in U.S. News & World Report's annual Best Diets rankings.
 Why?
-It’s easy to follow, nutritionally safe, can help with weight loss, and lowers diabetes and heart disease risk.
+It’s easy to follow compared to other diets and is considered nutritionally safe, meaning it has many potential health benefits and few risks.
+Going Flexitarian can also help with weight loss and maintenance, and studies suggest it can help to reduce inflammation, as well as the risk for diabetes and heart disease.

 Does it have any drawbacks?

-You may be curious to learn about the diet’s pitfalls.
-While most experts recommend this semi-vegetarian plan, here are a couple of the issues you might notice if you adopt the diet:
+While many experts recommend this semi-vegetarian plan, there are a couple of the issues you might notice if you adopt the diet.

-You can eat too many carbs if you’re not careful.
-If you’re used to eating meat at every meal, you may get hungrier when you start eating less.
-Don’t overindulge in carbs or fats just because you’re skipping animal protein.
-Instead, aim to get enough protein in each meal.
+You can overdo carbs.
+If you’re used to eating meat regularly, you may get hungrier when you start eating less.
+To feel fuller, aim to get a good amount protein in each meal.
 Protein needs differ for everyone, but 10 to 35 percent of your calories should be from protein.

 You’ll need to ramp up your meal prepping routine.
 Meal prepping can help you get enough of the nutrients you need.
 Since fish, tofu, and beans are going to be your protein mainstays, you’ll want to be more strategic about your Sunday meal prep.
 These weekly meal prep strategies can help: